 In addition, there are grant payments that approximate a 10% increase for April and 20% for May and June 2020 for nursing homes that are not COVID Recovery Facilities or Alternate COVID Recovery Facilities that can be used for: (a) employee wages, including staff retention incentive payments, overtime, and shift incentive payments; (b) new costs related to screening of visitors for COVID-19, personal protective equipment (PPE), and cleaning and housekeeping supplies; and (c) other COVID-related costs.

-Further, it was also announced that the State of Connecticut will continue covering the costs of COVID-19 testing for staff in the state’s nursing home facilities, managed residential communities, and assisted living services agencies through October 31st at least or as advised by the Connecticut Department of Public Health (DPH).
+In late December, additional supports were announced including: $20.8 million in CRF payments for nursing homes.
+Further, it was also announced that the State of Connecticut will continue covering the costs of COVID-19 testing for staff in the state’s nursing home facilities, managed residential communities, and assisted living services agencies through at least February 14, 2021, or as advised by the Connecticut Department of Public Health (DPH).

 In June, the governor signed an executive order mandating that all staff at these facilities receive weekly testing until there are no new COVID-19 positive test results for 14 days or as advised by DPH.
 Upon signing the orders, the Lamont administration informed these facilities that the state will cover all of the costs of this testing for anyone who is not covered under Medicare Part B/Medicare Advantage through August 31.
 DPH will be extending its contracts with its testing partners for that time period, so the long-term care facilities will not have to contract with nor pay for this critical testing.

 The state is also extending its commitment to reimburse Managed Residential Communities/Assisted Living Services Agencies up to $150 for any employee where coverage is not available under Medicare Part B/Medicare Advantage at no cost to their employees.
-This assistance was set to end on August 31 and is now extended through October 31.
+This assistance is now extended through February 14, 2021.

-The results of this program of mandatory testing have been encouraging.
-Mandatory testing of nursing home staff has led to the detection of 223 staff members with confirmed COVID-19 between June 17 and July 28.
+The results of this program of mandatory testing have been encouraging as it has proven effective in identifying staff members with confirmed COVID-19.
 Testing of nursing home residents has allowed for appropriate cohorting of nursing home residents to limit the spread of COVID-19 within nursing homes.
 Positivity among nursing home residents tested was 14 percent in June and is now around 0.36 percent.

 TESTING – $230 million